Isaiah 12 – Words from a Worshipper

 a.
 And in that day you will say: Isaiah chapter 11 spoke powerfully of the reign of the Messiah as king over all the earth.
 This brief chapter of praise comes from the heart of the one that has surrendered to the Messiah as king and enjoys the benefits of His reign.

 c.
-Your anger is turned away: How glorious when the anger of God is turned away!
+Your anger is turned away: It is wonderful when the anger of God is turned away.
 In the larger sense, His anger is turned away because of what Jesus did on the cross.
-Jesus put Himself in between us and the anger of the LORD, and receiving that anger in Himself, He turned away God’s anger!
+Jesus put Himself in between us and the anger of the Lord and receiving that anger in Himself, He turned away God’s anger.

 d.
-And You comfort me: God disciplines us as a perfect parent, knowing perfectly how to comfort us after we have been chastened.
+And You comfort me: When God disciplines us, He does so as a perfect parent, knowing perfectly how to comfort us after we have been chastened.
 Sometimes, like rebellious children, we refuse the comfort of God after discipline, but that is always our fault, not His.

 i.
 “Satan also tempts us by all methods, and employs every expedient to compel us to despair.
 We ought, therefore, to be fortified by this doctrine, that, though we feel the anger of the Lord, we may know that it is of short duration, and that we shall be comforted as soon as he has chastened us.”
 (Calvin)

 2. (2) A declaration of thanks and confidence in the Lord.

 ‘For YAH, the Lord, is my strength and song;

 a.
 Behold: The worshipper wants others to see what he says is true.
 He is excited about what God has done in his life and invites all to behold the work of the Lord.

 b.
 God is my salvation: This is salvation.
 To say God is my salvation is also to say, “I am not my salvation.
 My good works, my good intentions, my good thoughts do not save me.
 God is my salvation.”